elastic/apm/specs/agents/transport.md

 - zlib data format (`Content-Encoding: deflate`)
 - gzip data format (`Content-Encoding: gzip`)

-Agents should compress the HTTP payload by default, optimising for speed over compactness (typically known as the "best speed" level).
+Agents MUST compress the HTTP payload, optimising for speed over compactness (typically known as the "best speed" level).
+If the host part of the APM Server URL is either `localhost` or `127.0.0.1`, agents SHOULD disable compression.
+To do so, agents can either completely omit calling the compression library and remove the `Content-Encoding` header, or simply use the compresion level `NO_COMPRESSION`.